sirius829/leyline-assessment/README.md

 ## Guide to application

-After run the project locally, go to http://localhost:3000/party-a.
+After run the project locally, go to http://localhost:3000.
-It's the page for Party A, and you can input and submit amount there.
-And on http://localhost:3000/party-b, you can check and deal with it.
+You will be redirect to login page.
+Here are login infos:
+Party A:
+name: `partyA`, password: `passwordA` party B:
+name: `partyB`, password: `passwordB`

-## To Do
+## screenshots

-- The authorization and authenticate need to be added to detect which party has logined to the application.
-- Should show only allowed page for party A or B.